unic/sitecore-module-flex/README.md

 ## Changelog

+### 3.28
+* Added Rule Conditional to ExecuteSavePlugs method — rule is checked before executing Save Plug code — if true the Save Plug Execute method code is executed, when false the code of Save Plug is omitted

 ### 3.27

 * DateIntervalValidator added for DatePicker Field - validator checks if selected date is within specified interval (days, months, years in the future or in the past)